 You do not want to use pavers when building an outdoor kitchen.
 The best way forward is by pouring a concrete slab that is four inches thick.

-The Benefits to Using a Concrete Slab for Your Outdoor Kitchen
+The Benefits of Using a Concrete Slab for Your Outdoor Kitchen

 If you plan on having an entire outdoor space, then it’s best to have concrete slabs instead of pavers as concrete slabs: